ska-telescope/ska-tango-testing/docs/src/guide/index.rst

   an equivalent `item` that would let us `assert_item(item)`.

   A `characterizer` addresses this by modifying the dictionary that assertions are made against.
-In our example, we might provde a characterizer that inserts "name" and "value" items into the dictionary, thus allowing us to `assert_item(name="foo", value="bah")` and hence asserting against the bits that matter, while ignoring the
+In our example, we might provide a characterizer that inserts "name" and "value" items into the dictionary, thus allowing us to `assert_item(name="foo", value="bah")` and hence asserting against the bits that matter, while ignoring the